CNES/shoreliner/README.txt

 ### Create a Google Earth Engine Project (required) : https://console.cloud.google.com/projectcreate

 PREWORK :
-1 - Create a conda environment with basic packages : "conda create -n shoreliner spyder numpy scipy pandas matplotlib sympy cython" (shoreliner is a proposed name for the env, feel free to change it)
+1 - Create a conda environment with basic packages : "conda create -n shoreliner gdal spyder numpy scipy pandas matplotlib sympy" (shoreliner is a proposed name for the env, feel free to change it)
-  OR follow instructions envGEEonTREX.txt to use it on the CNES-HPC 2 - Activate the environment (eg, conda activate shoreliner) 3 - Download all the packages using first "pip install gdal" then "pip install -r PATH/requirements.txt" 4 - After the account has been validated, you would need to authenticate using the command "earthengine authenticate" OR launch spyder (type "spyder" in the shell) and type in the terminal type "import ee" then "ee.Authenticate()" OR use the setupGEEapi.ipynb jupyter notebook (for CNES-HPC use only).
+  OR follow instructions envGEEonTREX.txt to use it on the CNES-HPC 2 - Activate the environment (eg, conda activate shoreliner) 3 - Download all the packages using "pip install -r PATH/requirements.txt" 4 - After the account has been validated, you would need to authenticate using the command "earthengine authenticate" OR launch spyder (type "spyder" in the shell) and type in the terminal type "import ee" then "ee.Authenticate()" OR use the setupGEEapi.ipynb jupyter notebook (for CNES-HPC use only).